Are you ready to explore the NSW South Coast’s natural wonders? ANGELA SAURINE listed for you the best activities to do with your kids

 The NSW South Coast has plenty of places to satisfy your thirst for nature

+In the NSW South Coast, Eurobodalla is known for its natural and unspoilt beauty!
+Hire a kayak or stand-up paddleboard and head to the water, ride along cycleways, or snorkel with playful seals at Montague Island at Narooma.
 Birdland Animal Park at Batemans Bay is a great place for kids to meet native animals including wombats, emus and snakes.
 As well as having the largest collection of primates in Australia, here you can see zebras, rhinos and giraffes wandering its savannah plains, and get up close and personal with meerkats, lions and affectionate red pandas.

 Visit Bodalla Dairy and feed the poddy calves before sampling the amazing cheese, milkshakes, yoghurts and ice-cream produced here.
 The region is also known for its seafood, especially oysters, with many award-winning waterfront restaurants and family eateries.

 In the Shoalhaven region there are plenty of fun activities that you can do with your kids!
 Visit Shoalhaven Zoo, on the banks of the Shoalhaven River, or fly through the air and get your heart racing at Nowra’s Trees Adventure.
 Take a wildlife cruise at Jervis Bay to spot dolphins, whales and seals, or go kayaking or stand-up paddleboarding in the beautiful inlets, creeks, rivers and basins.
 There are also lots of new offerings, including Currarong Surf School, Woe Be Gone Freedive in Jervis Bay and Djiriba Waagura cultural tours, with local Aboriginal man Matthew Simms.